 But there’s no time limit on resolving a problem, and definitely no upper age limit for counselling.
 In fact, modern neuroscience has proven that although the brain undergoes some natural ageing processes over time, it never loses any of its original ‘plasticity’, or flexibility.
 In other words, we never lose the capacity to change.

-This means that in our counselling sessions, we can work together to loosen even the oldest and seemingly most entrenched difficulties.
+This means that in our counselling sessions, we can work together to loosen even the oldest and seemingly most entrenched habits or difficulties.
 It’s never too late to find a sense of ease.

 “It’ll Just Open A Can Of Worms…”

 It’s true that looking at yourself and your life with honesty and clarity – as psychotherapy and counselling ask you to do – can be challenging at times.
 You may worry it will all be too ‘messy’, and feel things are better left neatly ‘packed away’.
 You might fear that you will be judged… or that you will fall apart if you start dismantling the scaffolding that has held you together till now.

 However, most people find that looking at the difficult stuff is just one part of a helpful process of understanding, cleansing, and moving on.

 And if that still doesn’t feel safe for you, then I have also undertaken specialist training which enables me to help you achieve change in the present without discussing all the details of the past.
 So you never have to talk about anything you don’t want to.

 “Sarah is a therapist with great empathy, insight and intelligence.
 She offers a safe framework for her clients, does not judge them, and works with courage, flexibility and energy.
 I recommend her highly.”